serdar-sarioglu/mysystem/cloud/docker-files/Create-Docker-Image.md

 >CMD ["echo", "hello world!"]

 #### Run a script in Docker Image
-Firsty create a bash script like;
+Firsty create a bash script  run.sh like;

 >#! /bin/sh

 >echo hello world!

-On Docker file
+On Docker file;

 >From ubuntu